zsparal/api-documentation/source/reference/v1/payments-api/cancel-payment.rst

 --------
 ``200`` ``application/json``

-A payment object is returned, as described in :doc:`Get payment </reference/v1/payments-api/get-payment>`.
+A payment object is returned, as described in :doc:`/reference/v1/payments-api/get-payment`.

 Example
 -------